ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_trackedchanges/README.md

 [CKEditor LITE](https://www.drupal.org/project/ckeditor_lite) project;

 ## Change tracking button configuration
-An configuration page allowing to:
+A configuration page allowing to:
 - Enable/disable the "change tracking" buttons in the different WYSIWYG profiles;
 - Control the display and the activation of buttons on the content creation/edit form;